22ND GENERAL ASSEMBLY OF RSPO MEMBERS (GA22) | 5 NOVEMBER 2025

 SUMMARY OF NOMINATIONS

-PRINCIPAL BOARD MEMBER Name of organisation: WWF International Membership number: 6-0011-08-000-00 Name of nominee: Kamal Prakash Seth Position in the organisation: Director, Global Palm Oil
+PRINCIPAL BOARD MEMBER Name of organisation: World Resources Institute (WRI) Membership number: 6-0020-12-000-00 Name of nominee: Anne Rosenbarger Position in the organisation: Global Engagement Manager, Supply Chains

 Summary of Nominee Profile